Kryptic2020/darknet/README.md

 # R16	Darknet third party services
-[Devise](https://github.com/heartcombo/devise): We are using devise to manage authentications in our app.
-Devise is the best, fexible and well documented solution for authenticating users, that gem creates sign-up and sign-in forms with user authentication and much more.

 [Heroku](https://id.heroku.com): Darknet is deployed to Heroku.
+All production environment keys are held on heroku website setting tools, Heroku also manage postgresql for production.
+Heroku is very easy to deploy to, all files gets easily compilied and deplyed with just a few lines of code thanks to github integration with Heroku.
 Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud, its a first-class integration, fast, flexible, and efficient CI/CD.

-[Sendgrid](https://sendgrid.com/): We are integrated with SendGrid API for email services, Sendgrid is a leader in trusted email delivery, cloud-based solution that sends transactional and marketing email.
+[Sendgrid](https://sendgrid.com/): We are integrated with SendGrid API for email services.
+The set up consist in creating API key so that stabilish a secure conection with Sendgrid.
+With a easy setup we integrate Sendgrid with Rails mailer module that allow us to working completelly inside the mailer.
+Sendgrid is a leader in trusted email delivery, cloud-based solution that sends transactional and marketing email.
 A secure API for email service.

 [AWS S3](https://aws.amazon.com/aws/s3) - We are integrated with Amazon S3 API for cloud storage.
-Amazon is the best cloud storage solution for storing our products uploaded photos.
+The set up consist in get a bucket with some configuration on Amazon website and getting a few keys and data to be used on our code setup with Active store, Amazon is the best cloud storage solution for storing our products uploaded photos.

 [Stripe](https://stripe.com/au): We are integrated with Stripe payment API.
+The set up consist in creating API key so that stabilish a secure conection with stripe, with the key o hand we create a session for payment, receiving a call back with some important data such as the payment intent id, in which is used to create another session with webhook to retrieve payment data for the processed payment.
+That retrieved payment data contains valuable info such as payment status and receipt.
 Stripe is an online payment getway infrastructure, secure and very well documented allow a smooth and safe implementation.
 Millions of businesses of all sizes use Stripe's software and APIs to accept payments, send payouts, and manage their businesses online.

-[Bootstrap](https://getbootstrap.com/): Darknet has quite a lot Bootstrap components such as navbars, buttons, forms.
-Bootstrap combine HTML, CSS and JavaScript library to implement stylings, it has a huge options for components and is very easy to use its classes for responsive layouts and custom components.

-Some gems included into this project are:
+### Some gems included into this project are:
 [FIGARO](https://github.com/laserlemon/figaro): Figaro parses a Git-ignored YAML file in your application and loads its values into ENV.Simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.
 [SIMPLEFORMS](https://github.com/heartcombo/simple_form): Simple Form aims to be as flexible as possible while helping with powerful components to create forms.
 [MATERIALICONS](https://github.com/Angelmmiguel/material_icons): All Darknet icons are from Google Fonts/ Material Design Icons, it has +900 set of icons based on Material Design guidelines.
 [ULTRAHOOK](https://www.ultrahook.com/): UltraHook makes it super easy to connect public webhook endpoints with development environments, Ultrahook has been in use to support the stripe callbacks while Darknet is in development environment.
+[Devise](https://github.com/heartcombo/devise): We are using devise to manage authentications in our app.
+Devise is the best, fexible and well documented solution for authenticating users, that gem creates sign-up and sign-in forms with user authentication and much more.
+[Bootstrap](https://getbootstrap.com/): Darknet has quite a lot Bootstrap components such as navbars, buttons, forms.
+Bootstrap combine HTML, CSS and JavaScript library to implement stylings, it has a huge options for components and is very easy to use its classes for responsive layouts and custom components.

 # R17	Model Relationships/Associations